 You are here:

-Generally the answer is no. Communicating with a judge about your case or ticket, without the other party present, is called "ex parte" contact.
-Mostly likely your case or ticket does not qualify for "ex parte" contact with a judge.
+Generally the answer is no. Communicating with a judge about your case, without the other party present, is called "ex parte" contact.

 Court clerks are prohibited from providing legal advice.